 Practice example: Mr Wang

 Mr Wang is 73 and was recently admitted to his care home, because his wife and family feel they are unable to care for him at home and need some additional support.
 He has had Alzheimer's disease for five years.
-He settled into the home and waves at his family when they leave after visiting.
-He has made friends with another Chinese gentleman in the home.
-One morning, his carer notices that Mr Wang is particularly tired and reads from the night staff reports that Mr Wang has been up for three hours the night before, pacing around the home looking for his room.
-He has been going into other people’s rooms and taking their clothes back to his room and folding them repeatedly.
+He settled into the home fairly well and saw his family regularly through window visits due to COVID-19 visiting restrictions.
+Mr Wang has made friends with another Chinese gentleman in the home who is on the same unit and enjoys spending time sitting in the day room with him.
+One morning, his carer notices that Mr Wang is particularly tired, which isn’t surprising as the night staff reported that Mr Wang was up for three hours the night before, pacing around the home.
+He was gathering up items of clothing and laundry which were being organised by one of the carers.

-Mrs Wang visits later that day and is upset because he did not recognise her – she had been told that this could be one of the symptoms of dementia, but this is the first time it's happened.
-She's noticed for the last few days that when he's been to the toilet there is a bit more of a smell than usual from his urine.
-Over the next day, he becomes much more agitated and his sons are called in to help calm him down.
+Mrs Wang comes for a visit later that day, and is upset because he does not recognise her – she had been told that this could be one of the symptoms of dementia, but this is the first time it's happened.
+The carer notices that when he's been to the toilet there is a bit more of a smell than usual from his urine.
+Over the next day, he becomes much more agitated and his son, who cannot visit due to visiting restrictions, speaks to him over the phone and is able to help calm him down.
 His GP prescribes some antibiotics and over the next week he gets back to his normal self.
 The staff ask the family about his obsession with clothes.
 The family say he owned three dry cleaning shops and had worked in the garment business all his life.
 The care staff distract Mr Wang by asking him to help to organise the linen and bedsheets in the home.

 Infections can present in different ways in older people, and infections of the urine (particularly if people become dehydrated) are common.
 Using something like This is me from the Alzheimer’s Society helps bring a person’s history to life and can help carers understand behaviours.
 Confusion in people with dementia and COVID-19 can be prolonged and the symptoms can be more severe.